 Energy Release Formula

-• Where Q is the energy release (J)
+• Where Q is the heat transferred to the material (J)

 • m is the mass (kg)